svgdotjs/svg.filter.js/README.md

 ```

 - **operator**: "erode | dilate"
-- **radius**: a single number or a string of two number sperated by a space
+- **radius**: a single number or a string of two number separated by a space
   - the first number is the X
   - the second number is the Y, if no provided it will default to the first number